Breword/tmux/Clipboard.md

 #### Common issues - wrong clipboard

-*X(7)* has several clipboard (PRIMARY, SECONDARY, CLIPBOARD).
+*X(7)* has several clipboards.
 If copied text isn't available, look at:

 * The `-p`, `-s` and `-b` flags for *xsel(1)*